andrewisoko/Reed-Automated-JobAssistant/README.md

   ## Additional notes

-  * As long as the terminal (command prompt) screen is not closed, the program should be running even in sleep mode.
+* As long as the terminal (command prompt) screen is not closed, the program should be running even when the machine is in sleep mode.
 * Even though the bot is independent it is always advised to double check the terminal.